bolkedebruin/rdpgw/README.md

 ## Authentication

 RDPGW wants to be secure when you set it up from the start.
-It supports several authentication mechanisms such as OpenID Connect, Kerberos, PAM or a database.
+It supports several authentication mechanisms such as OpenID Connect, Kerberos, PAM or NTLM.

 Technically, cookies are encrypted and signed on the client side relying on [Gorilla Sessions](https://www.gorillatoolkit.org/pkg/sessions).
 PAA tokens (gateway access tokens)